mariotlemes/non3GPP-WiFi/README.md

 go build -o bin/webconsole -x webconsole/server.go
 ./bin/webconsole &

-# Add the UE-non3GPP that will be used in the test
+# Add the UE that will be used in the test
 ~/my5G-core/sample/sample1/utils/add_test_ue.sh
 ```